 In anterior open ear correction, the surgeon makes an incision in the fold at the front of the ear ridge.
 Lifting the skin then enables them to access all necessary structures in the ear, and allows them to adapt the cartilage as necessary.
 If the ear muscle is too large, it can be reduced in size and then held in place with sutures.
 The location of the resulting scars means they are barely noticeable later.

 Before performing the ear correction, we hold an in-depth consultation with you.
 In this meeting, you receive important information about the procedure itself, as well as on aftercare and potential risks.
 The doctor works together with you to produce an individual treatment plan that corresponds to your individual circumstances and wishes.

 Here at Central Aesthetics, we carry out the operation as an outpatient procedure under local anaesthetic.
 The precise details of the procedure depend on the surgical technique used.
 In open ear correction, the surgeon makes an incision in the anterior fold of the ear.
 This allows them to lift parts of the skin away from the cartilage and shape the ear muscle as required.
 The incisions are sutured using absorbable surgical thread, which means they don’t need to be removed.

 After a traditional ear correction procedure, a bandage will be placed on the ear and must be worn for 2 days.
-However, if the Earfold™ method is used, no obvious bandages are required.
-In this procedure, only a liquid bandage is applied after the surgery.
 You can leave the practice again straight after the procedure.